keegdragon/CronkBand/README.txt

                               CRONKBAND
                              VERSION 0.3
-                        THE BOY WHO DID STUFF
+                THE BOY WHO LIVED (AND PICKED UP PILES)

 For the second update to CronkBand, Keegan developed a nifty new game loop with slots for player character (PC) actions and for non-player